-Pressure Switch

-The pressure switch verifies that the inducer is drawing the combustion gases through the heat exchanger.
+Pressure Switch - The pressure switch verifies that the inducer is drawing the combustion gases through the heat exchanger.
+The pressure switch reacts to blockage in the vent or combustion air piping.

-Supply Air Limit Switch

-The supply air limit switch prevents the air temperature leaving the furnace from exceeding the maximum allowable outlet air temperature.
+Supply Air Limit Switch - The supply air limit switch prevents the air temperature leaving the furnace from exceeding the maximum outlet air temperature.